The Marijuana Control, Legalization and Revenue Act of 2016

 (a) The commission shall adopt regulations for the administration and enforcement of this division.

-(b) The regulations of the commission shall include appropriate controls on the premises for commercial production, cultivation, processing, transportation and sales of cannabis.
-They also shall address age verification measures to prevent the diversion of cannabis to minors; prohibitions on the illegal use of firearms at cultivation, processing, or distribution facilities; and regulations concerning time, place and manner of operation, occupancy, protection of adjoining and nearby properties, and other environmental and public health controls.
+(b) The regulations of the commission shall include appropriate controls on the premises for commercial production, cultivation, processing, transportation, storage, disposal and sales of cannabis.
+They shall also address age verification measures to prevent the diversion of cannabis to minors; prohibitions on the use of illegal firearms at cultivation, processing, or distribution facilities; regulations concerning time, place and manner of operation, occupancy, protection of adjoining and nearby properties, and other environmental and public health controls.

 (c) No regulation of the commission shall infringe on the individual rights set forth in this Act.
 Any taxes, regulations, fines and fees imposed pursuant to this section shall not be imposed on personal amounts of cannabis produced from a non-commercial, unregulated cannabis garden consistent with Section 27710.